ElTh0r0/fritzcallindicator/packaging/windows/ReadMe.txt

 Prepare your Fritz!Box
 ----------------------

-* Enable TR-064 protocol (required for phonebook and call histroy access):
+* Enable TR-064 protocol (required for phone book and call history access):
   * Log into the Fritz!Box web interface (usually at http://fritz.box)
   * Go to Home Network -> Network -> Network Settings, on the bottom of the page go to 'Advanced network settings'
   * On tab 'Home network shares' enable the option 'Allow access for applications' (this activates TR-064)